ExCALIBUR-NEPTUNE/NESO-Particles/docs/sphinx/source/guide-user/installation.rst

 Using with CMake
 ================

-We provide a CMake interface for projects to access as follows:
+We provide a CMake interface for projects to access NESO-Particles as a package or as a submodule.
+To use NESO-Particles in package form projects should involve CMake implementation like:
 ::

     find_package(NESO-Particles REQUIRED)